statgen-esalq/statgen-esalq.github.io/people.md

 <img src="{{ site.url }}/images/laura.jpg" width="120">{: .image-pull-right}
 _**Laura**_ is an undergraduate student in agronomic engineering (Bachelor's and licentiate) at the  "Luiz de Queiroz" College of Agriculture (ESALQ/USP).
 Currently, she has a Scientific Initiation fellow, her project is the result of a partnership between Embrapa and the Lab, which is entitled “Evaluation of grouping methods for genetic diversity studies”.
 For more information about Laura, visit her [Lattes CV](http://lattes.cnpq.br/5953628951878004).

+#### Marina Cunha Bernardes (by herself)

+_**Marina**_ is an undergraduate student in Agronomic Engineering at “Luiz de Queiroz” College of Agriculture, University of Sao Paulo (ESALQ/USP).
+She has started her studies at Statistical Genetics Lab in 2021.
+Currently, Marina is focusing her studies on quantitative genetics, linear algebra and programming softwares for genetic mapping.